| |

 The Pastor's Food Pantry

-Methodist Church provides food to local families in need of a helping
+Methodist Church on Route 29 in Noxen provides food to local families in need of a helping

 hand.